 Health care is the financial responsibility of the student.
 It is recommended that students carry personal health insurance.
 Health insurance is available through the University at a reasonable cost.
-Health services, including mental health and counseling, are available at the Student Health Center, 1801 S. Broadway, 620-235-4452.
-The Health Center is open Monday through Friday, 8:00 a.m. until 4:00 p.m.
+Health services, including mental health and counseling, are available at the Student Health Center.
 A physician and/or Nurse Practitioner are on duty at the Student Health Center.